 Break a Monochromatic Palette With Contrast

 Make one object stand out from the crowd.
 Take a shot about being weird and original.
 About being different.
-That’s really simple but nevertheless has a profound effect.
+That’s very simple but has a profound effect.

-But if you add detail with an opposite color, the image starts to work completely different.
+But if you add detail with the opposite color, the image starts to work completely different.
 You’re breaking the harmony with one rebellious element.
 And it will attract attention.

 One red apple among green vegetables.
 One purple butterfly between yellow relatives.
 One orange coffee mug on an entire shelf of blue dishes and cups.

 Hide your special object, so that the viewer has to find it.
 Put it inside a reflection or in the shadows, hidden at first glance.
-Don’t make your task too easy, and it will lead to more interesting photos.
+Don’t make your task too easy.
+This way, you can create outstanding color contrast photography.

-So you have an image based on one color, but with details, which don’t attract attention themselves, but make the main color work.
+So you have an image based on one color.
+But with details, which don’t attract attention themselves.
+But they make the main color work.

 For example, in this series with pink peonies, I use green leaves to create a bit of color contrast in an image based on an analogous color palette.